U.S. housing regulator proposes new rules for nonbank mortgage firms

-WASHINGTON (Reuters) - The U.S. regulator of Fannie Mae FNMA.OB and Freddie Mac FMCC.OB on Friday proposed new eligibility rules for nonbanks selling and servicing mortgages backed by the government-controlled mortgage agencies.
+WASHINGTON, Jan 30 (Reuters) - The U.S. regulator of Fannie Mae and Freddie Mac on Friday proposed new eligibility rules for nonbanks selling and servicing mortgages backed by the government-controlled mortgage agencies.

 These nonbank mortgage firms will be required to have a minimum net worth of $2.5 million plus a quarter percentage point of the outstanding principal of loans they service, the Federal Housing Finance Agency said in a statement.